gcalab/files/F1000Research/scripts/README.md

 ### Datasets

 The default data directory is `./data`, local to the project.
-To use a different data directory, specify the data directory in the `.env` file.
+To use a different data directory, specify the data directory in `.env` file.

-Specify the GISAID sequence metadata version as the variable `METADATA_VERSION`) in a file named `.env`.
 See `.env_template` for an example.
+This file may be copied and renamed to `.env`.

+Specify the GISAID sequence metadata version as the variable `METADATA_VERSION`) in`.env`.

 The environment variable `METADATA_VERSION` is typically the GISAID download date, but may be any string that matches the metadata file